cmguiob/CerroSeco_DigitalSoilMapping/README.md

 The data comes from a citizen-based soil survey in the area known as [Cerro Seco](https://goo.gl/maps/C2dALBSiKC8B5a4k9) (southern Bogotá).
 It was collected between 06.2020 and 07.2021. **Funds** for this project were given by the [*True Cost Initiative*](https://truecostsinitiative.org/) to [*Corporación Geoambiental Terrae (NGO)*](https://www.terraegeoambiental.org/), with whom I collaborate.

-This study aims to create a preliminary map of soil (paleosol) sequence distribution in the area, using machine learning classification.
-It will be integrated with hydrological models of typical soil profiles and of the underlying rock, to make a first estimate of water recharge and overflow/interflow in the area.
-Information will be submitted to the *Secretaría Distrital de Planeación* and the *Secretaría Distrital de Ambiente* to support the creation and management of a new conservation area in Cerro Seco.
+This study aimed to create a preliminary map of ancient soil (paleosol) sequences distribution in the area, using machine learning classification.
+Two models were selected due to time and data availability: K-nearest neighbors and Random Forest.
+The map was integrated with hydrological models of typical soil profiles and of the underlying rock, to make a first estimate of water recharge and overflow/interflow in the area.
+Information was submitted to the *Secretaría Distrital de Planeación* and the *Secretaría Distrital de Ambiente* to support the creation and management of a new conservation area in Cerro Seco.

 ## Study locations · *Ubicaciones de estudio*
   ![Location Cerro Seco](Graficas/localizaciones.png)